drghirlanda/alex/Manual.md

   , (comma).
 These characters are reserved for special operations, see below.

-- **Type**: This can be square, circle, text, image, or sound.
+- **Type**: This can be square, circle, text, textfile, image, or sound.

 - **Parameters**: The meaning of parameters varies according to the stimulus type:

-  - square: side in pixels
+  - square: side in pixels.

-  - circle: radius in pixels
+  - circle: radius in pixels.

-  - text: the text to be displayed
+  - text: the text to be displayed.

+  - textfile: name of a file in the Materials folder where the desired text is stored.

   - image or sound: name of a file in the Materials folder that contains the image or sound.